davidmeredith/devsGuidebook/devGuidbook.md

 c)     **To encourage good design** - it _really_ does actually - there’s lots of supporting research that shows this.
 When you write tests, you put yourself in the calling-code perspective, so you really do think about design such as loose coupling, separation of concerns, modularity, simplicity of API, and so on.
 If your code is hard to test, it’s likely too strongly coupled, and here Dependency Injection can help you.
 Test Driven Development (TDD) is the ultimate testing practice, where you write tests first using an imaginary API, and then you fill in the details.

-### Keep Classes & Functions Small
+### Keep Classes & Functions Small(ish)

 General rule – not much bigger than your screen’s viewport.
-I don't subscribe to certain author's view that functions should be no longer than four or five lines myself - I find it too difficult to 'absorb' the code when functions are this small.
-However, a viewport/page is fine, and if you still need convincing, know that compilers can apply far more effective in-lining optimisations with smaller classes and functions.
+I don't subscribe to certain author's view that functions should be no longer than four or five lines myself - I find it too difficult to hop around the code when functions are this small.
+However, a viewport size / page is fine, and if you still need convincing, know that compilers can apply far more effective in-lining optimisations with smaller classes and functions.

 ### Limit the Number of Function Arguments